git-pull/tao-of-tmux/manuscript/07-pane.md

 To zoom in on a pane, navigate it and do `Leader` + `z`.

-You can use normal pane traversal to unzoom and move a pane at the same time.
+You can use any [pane traversal](#pane-traversal) to unzoom and move a pane at the same time.